pytorch/serve/benchmarks/add_jmeter_test.md

+# ⚠️ Notice: Limited Maintenance

+This project is no longer actively maintained.
+While existing releases remain available, there are no planned updates, bug fixes, new features, or security patches.
+Users should be aware that vulnerabilities may not be addressed.

 ## Adding a new test plan for torchserve

 A new Jmeter test plan for torchserve benchmark can be added as follows:

 * Assuming you know how to create a jmeter test plan.
 If not then please use this jmeter [guide](https://jmeter.apache.org/usermanual/build-test-plan.html)
 * Here, we will show you how 'MMS Benchmarking Image Input Model Test Plan' plan can be added.
 This test plan does following:

     * Register a model - `default is resnet-18`
     * Scale up to add workers for inference
     * Send Inference request in a loop
     * Unregister a model

     (NOTE - This is an existing plan in `serve/benchmarks`)
 * Open jmeter GUI
 e.g. on macOS, type `jmeter` on commandline